altibiz/ozds/docs/scripts.md

 ## `just ci`

 This script is only used for CI and is not intended for developers.
-It installes dotnet tools and prettier if not available.
+It installs dotnet tools and prettier if not available.

 ## `just dev`